44 Flying Fast – Supersonic & Hypersonic Flight

 • Do some background research to determine what efforts are being explored to reduce the intensity of the “sonic boom” produced by supersonic airplanes.

-• Research some of the engineering issues that might be associated with kinetic heating on a supersonic airplane that cruises between Mach 2 and Mach 3.
+• Research some engineering issues associated with kinetic heating on a supersonic airplane that cruises between Mach 2 and 3.
 What kinds of construction materials might be required?

 • What kinds of supersonic passenger airplanes, i.e., SSTs, might there be in the future?
 Explain why their success ultimately depends on the availability of an engine suitable for supersonic flight.